They found a surrogate in Ukraine. Now a U.S. couple must get their preemie twins out of a war zone.

 When Katya went into labor last week, she was transferred by ambulance to a clinic outside of Kyiv.
 When an ultrasound showed one of the twins had a severe oxygen deficiency, Katya was transferred back to Kyiv, where the hospital options were better, Spektor said.

-Instead of the ambulance ride taking 20 minutes, it took three hours because of tank traffic, Katya later told the couple.
+Instead of the ambulance ride taking 20 minutes, it took three hours because of traffic from military vehicles, Katya later told the couple.

 “For those three hours, it was agony.
 We’re thinking, ‘Is this three hours going to be the end of our babies?’”
 Spektor said.